Click the below sections to reveal Frequently Asked Questions about Reference Standards

 In case of an assembly with 12 or 14 positions, a single run (with all positions tested) is required for the PVT.

-Per General Notices, intermediate results are not to be rounded.
+Per General Notice Section 7.20, numbers should not be rounded until the final calculations for the reportable value have been completed.
+Intermediate calculations may be rounded for reporting purposes, but the original (not rounded) value should be used for any additional required calculations.
 In particular, the percent dissolved values should be retained to at least three decimals prior to calculation of the geometric mean and %CV.

 If nothing but the stirring elements are changed when switching from Apparatus 1 to Apparatus 2, then the PVT for Apparatus 1 is considered to be successful.
 The cause of failure should be investigated and any adjustments made.
 If the cause is the paddle stirring elements and no other changes are made, the PVT has to be repeated for Apparatus 2 only.
 If any changes are made other than the replacement of the paddle stirring elements, the PVT should be repeated for both Apparatus 1 and Apparatus 2.

 Please contact Reference Standard Technical Services (email@example.com) with USP Reference Standard questions.
 For questions related to USP monographs, please email firstname.lastname@example.org.
 For questions related to NF monographs, please email email@example.com.
 Please contact Customer Service (firstname.lastname@example.org) for questions related to orders.